"Saluting Diversity and Strength: Celebrating Navy Counselor 1st Class Jamar Campbell during Black History Month“

+In recognition of Black history month, NTAG Houston recognizes NC1 Jamar Campbell.
+“Black history month is an opportunity to understand Black stories, uplift Black voices and spotlight those who have made a difference in our culture and Black history,” said Campell.

-HOUSTON (February 7, 2024) Graphic of Navy Counselor 1st Class Jamar Campbell, attached to Navy Talent Acquisition Group (NTAG) Houston, was created for a social media campaign in recognition of Black history month to celebrate and recognize the diversity of talent and strength within our communities, acknowledging the impact that African Americans have made and continue to make in our society.
-This graphic was created with Adobe Photoshop.
-(U.S. Navy Graphic by Mass Communication Specialist 1st Class Louis Rojas)
+As we celebrate Black history month, let us recognize the diversity of talent and strength within our communities, acknowledging the impact that African Americans have made and continue to make in our society.

+Throughout February, NTAG Houston will feature compelling stories and spotlights on Black Sailors, providing a platform to celebrate their achievements, resilience, and unwavering commitment to duty.

+NTAG Houston has 34 Navy recruiting stations covering more than 44,000 square miles in rural and metropolitan areas around Southeastern Texas and Western Louisiana.
+NTAG Houston has two Talent Acquisition Onboarding Centers – TOAC Space City and TAOC Bayou City – and employs more than 300 recruiters, support personnel and civilians.
+Follow NTAG Houston on Facebook (https://www.facebook.com/NTAGhouston) and Instagram (@NTAG_Houston).

 |Date Taken: